wiseio/paratext/README.md

 Writing CSV
 -----------

-ParaText does yet support parallel CSV writing.
+ParaText does not yet support parallel CSV writing.
 However, it bundles a CSV writer that can be used to write DataFrames with arbitrary string and byte buffer data in a lossless fashion.